 Summertime biking is one of Steamboat Springs’s many activities.
-From cruises on the core trail to participating in the Town Challenge, men, women and children alike never say no to an opportunity to pedal around one of the best biking locations in the state.
+From cruises on the Yampa River Core Trail to participating in the Town Challenge, men, women, and children alike never say no to an opportunity to pedal around one of the best biking locations in the state.

 Mountain biking is a sport Steamboat locals frequent -- the Town Challenge being the first example of that.
 This summer Mountain Biking Series is a race for all ages to compete in the sport they love.
-With endless opportunities for mountain and dirt biking, there’s never a shortage for scenic areas to take your fat-tired mountain bikes on the trail.
+With endless opportunities for mountain and dirt biking, there’s never a shortage of scenic areas to take your fat-tired mountain bikes on the trail.
 For the first stab at mountain biking, try Buffalo Pass and Long Lake Loop for a quick 14 miles.
-For those who want to progress in their sport, Emerald Mountain Trail System provides easy, moderate and difficult biking for those who want to challenge themselves and track their progress.
-In the summer, Steamboat Mountain even allows you to haul your bike up to the top and cruise over the runs just months ago you were skiing down!
+For those who want to progress in their sport, Emerald Mountain Trail System provides easy, moderate, and difficult biking for those who wish to challenge themselves and track their progress.
+In the summer, Steamboat Mountain even allows you to haul your bike up to the top and cruise over the runs you were skiing down just months ago!
 For more information on mountain biking, click here.